List of Donkey Kong characters: Funky Kong

 is a cool surfer and mechanic gorilla.
-Initially, he allows the Kongs to go back to worlds they have previously completed, but in Donkey Kong Country 3: Dixie Kong's Double Trouble!, he takes on a different role as a vehicle merchant, allowing Dixie Kong and Kiddy Kong to reach new worlds in the game.
-In Donkey Kong 64, Funky has switched jobs yet again to become the ammunitions expert of the group, his business seeming to suggest an army surplus store.
-He supplies various weapons and upgrades to the Kongs, donning camouflage clothing, goggles and a large rocket on his back (which is revealed near the end of the game to contain a giant boot) in favor of his old board shorts and sunglasses.
-He takes back on his surfer appearance in later games.
+In Donkey Kong Country and DKC 2, his flight service allows the Kongs to go back to worlds they have previously completed.
+In the Game Boy Advance version of DKC, he hosts a fishing minigame.
+In Donkey Kong Country 3: Dixie Kong's Double Trouble!, he takes on the role of a vehicle merchant, allowing Dixie Kong and Kiddy Kong to reach new worlds in the game.
+In Donkey Kong 64, Funky runs an army surplus store.
 He is also a playable character in Donkey Kong Barrel Blast, as well as in multiplayer modes of Donkey Konga 3, DK: King of Swing and DK: Jungle Climber.
 He is currently voiced by Toshihide Tsuchiya.

-Funky is also a regular on the Donkey Kong Country animated series, where he was voiced by Damon D'Oliveira.
-One difference is that the cartoon version of Funky has tan fur as opposed to the brown fur his video game portrayal has.
-He was also given a Jamaican accent.
-Like in the games, Funky is keen on surfing and runs his own airline service.
-He often talks about karma and is the best dancer on the island.
-Funky is not fond of adventuring or fighting the Kremlings, nor is he keen on doing much work; he often tries to take the easier way out of a situation, or just leave it up to DK and Diddy.